Identification of antibody-drug conjugate payloads which are substrates of ATP-binding cassette drug efflux transporters

 Results

-Several commonly used ADC payloads were found to be avid substrates of P-gp, including calicheamicin gamma1, monomethyl auristatin E, DM1, and DM4.
-All the pyrrolobenzodiazepines tested - SJG136, SGD-1882, SG2057, and SG3199 - were substrates of P-gp, ABCG2, and MRP1.
+Several commonly used ADC payloads were substrates of P-gp, including calicheamicin gamma1, monomethyl auristatin E, DM1, and DM4.
+All the pyrrolobenzodiazepines tested—SJG136, SGD-1882, SG2057, and SG3199—were substrates of P-gp, ABCG2, and MRP1.
 The modified anthracyclines nemorubicin and its metabolite PNU-159682 were poorly transported by both ABCB1 and ABCG2 and displayed nanomolar to picomolar toxicity.
-Further, we found that the efficacy of the recently FDA-approved ADC mirvetuximab soravtansine, which has DM4 as the toxic payload, was decreased in cell lines with overexpression of P-gp.
+Further, we found that the efficacy of the FDA-approved ADC mirvetuximab soravtansine, with DM4 as the toxic payload, was decreased in cell lines expressing P-gp.
+Duocarmycin DM and PNU-159682 were exquisitely toxic to a panel of 99 cancer cell lines of varying origins.

 Conclusion

-Several commonly used ADC payloads can be effluxed from cells by ABC transporters which may lead to transporter-mediated drug resistance in patients.
-Future ADCs should be developed using payloads that are not substrates of ABC transporters.
+Several commonly used ADC payloads can be transported by ABC transporters, potentially leading to transporter-mediated drug resistance in patients.
+Future ADCs should be developed using payloads that are not ABC transporter substrates.

 Article activity feed